 - Default: This is the default set of view options that displays when you create your first layout after launching QuarkXPress for the first time. - Output Preview: This view set simulates a printed page as closely as possible.
 Guides, grids, invisibles, and visual indicators are hidden.
-View > Trim View, View > Hide Suppressed, and View > Full Res Previews are turned on.
-The pasteboard displays using the color you specify in the Display pane of the Preferences dialog box (QuarkXPress/Edit > Preferences). - Authoring View: This view set displays guides, invisibles, visual indicators, the ruler, and full resolution previews.
+View > Trim View, View > Hide Suppressed is turned on.
+The pasteboard displays using the color you specify in the Display pane of the Preferences dialog box (QuarkXPress/Edit > Preferences). - Authoring View: This view set displays guides, invisibles, visual indicators, and the ruler.